 Overstrength Discharge Permit

-This permit allows the property to discharge wastewater to a sanitary or combined sewer system that exceeds the by-law limit for one or more treatable parameters.
+- Allows the property to discharge wastewater to a sanitary or combined sewer system that exceeds the by-law limit for one or more treatable parameters.
 Treatable parameters are those that can be treated at the City’s Wastewater Treatment Plant including:

 - Biochemical oxygen demand

 - Overstrength Discharge Permits allow the City to recover the costs from the discharger for treating these overstrength wastes.